 RuPaul: ‘Supermodel of the World’ (1993)

-Quite possibly the world’s most famous drag queen is RuPaul, best known today for his reality competition show “RuPaul’s Drag Race.”
+Quite possibly the world’s most famous drag queen is RuPaul, best known today for his reality competition show, “RuPaul’s Drag Race.”
 However, much earlier in his career, RuPaul found recognition and visibility with “Supermodel of the World,” an album full of house music and RuPaul’s vocals.
-The songs titled “Supermodel (You Better Work)” and “Back to My Roots” were the biggest successes from the album.
+The songs “Supermodel (You Better Work)” and “Back to My Roots” were the biggest successes from the album.

 Meshell Ndegeocello: ‘Plantation Lullabies’ (1993)

 Funk singer-songwriter and activist Meshell Ndegeocello debuted with an album called “Plantation Lullabies,” a neo-soul record that explored gender, race, and sexuality from an Afrocentric perspective.
-The acclaimed album would also help to establish Ndegeocello’s androgynous persona while performing.
-The album was considered to be strong and unapologetic in tackling issues such as racism and sexism.
+The acclaimed album would also help establish Ndegeocello’s androgynous persona while performing.
+The album was considered strong and unapologetic in tackling issues such as racism and sexism.